Back to Blog

 • Add chapter markers — Combine subtitles with chapters for maximum SEO benefit

-• Include keywords naturally — Subtitles that contain your target keywords help YouTube understand your content
+• Include keywords naturally — Subtitles containing target keywords help YouTube understand content

 Getting Started

-The fastest path is to use an AI tool for the transcription, then either upload the SRT to YouTube or burn subtitles directly into the video.
+Fastest path: AI tool for transcription, then upload SRT to YouTube.
 Try it at picute.net.